aliveprotocol/docs/docs/limitations.md

 ## Stream Propagation Performance

-The performance of Alive Protocol streams are limited to the capability of the underlying file-sharing protocols, such as IPFS and Skynet.
-It is important for IPFS/Skynet nodes used to propagate Alive Protocol related files to peer closely with gateways used to access the live streams for the best performance.
+The performance of Alive Protocol streams are limited to the capability of the underlying file-sharing protocols such as IPFS.
+It is important for IPFS nodes used to propagate Alive Protocol related files to peer closely with gateways used to access the live streams for the best performance.

 ## GunDB